-George Cox’s book ‘The Art of Confectionery’, with illustrations by W.H.
+Author of the book ‘The Art of Confectionery’, with illustrations by W.H.
 Atkins was first published in 1901.
 By 1903, the book was reissued with an additional 80 pages, introducing even more inspirational techniques and designs.
 Admittedly the main aim was to promote City and Guilds certified courses, linked to his employer, but this did improve the training and standard of workmanship country-wide.

 The City and Guilds body came about in 1878, creating a national system of accredited technical education, allowing recognition of skills for tradesmen.
 This organisation has been linked to the Royal family since King Edward VII (1881), who was the first City and Guilds president.
 Queen Victoria introduced a Royal charter for the institution in 1900.
 Continuing this theme, the Duke of Edinburgh took over the role of president from 1951 to 2011, until he was acceded by the Princess Royal.